MSU Billings receives 'Best College' Ranking by U.S. News & World Report for 9th consecutive year

 Dan Carter, 657-2269

-MSU BILLINGS NEWS SERVICE — For the ninth consecutive year, Montana State University Billings has been ranked as one of the nation’s “Best Colleges” by U.S. News and World Report, for undergraduate through master’s level academics, in the latest edition of “America’s Best Colleges 2008.”
+MSU BILLINGS NEWS SERVICES — For the ninth consecutive year, Montana State University Billings has been ranked as one of the nation’s “Best Colleges” by U.S. News and World Report, for undergraduate through master’s level academics, in the latest edition of “America’s Best Colleges 2008.”

 The current ranking, released Friday, is similar to where the university placed last year.